Is coconut oil good for memory?

 This is by far the coolest and easiest way to boost your brain function and make it easy to learn and remember anything.

 Vitamin supplements or coconut oils are not the best “nutrients” for gaining improvement in memory or recall.
+You could try using coconut oil for hair loss, though.
+I’ve been thinking of doing that myself.

 A balanced diet, meditation, sleep, and an effective, dedicated memory strategy (like the Magnetic Memory Method) are the real ingredients to enhance your memory, concentration and focus.